InFog/meuvim/readme.markdown

  * ift<tab>
    * Cria uma estrutura `if` em um template html

-Buffer Explorer : Use `,be` no modo comando

 Explore : Use o comando `,t`

 TagList : Use o comando `,l`